Ask Our North Edmonton Eye Doctors: Is There A Cure For Keratoconus?

 Keratoconus isn’t a condition that can be permanently treated with medications or surgery.
 It’s a chronic eye disorder, which unfortunately means it’s for life.
 The most advanced medical options aren’t magic.
 It takes time, patience, and the determination to find the right solution for you.

 The doctor’s ultimate goal is to give you the best vision possible, whether you have a mild or advanced case of keratoconus.
-At The Scleral Lens Centre At Village Eye Centre, we see patients with keratoconus all the time, so even after treatment, you won’t be alone.
+At Village Eye Centre, we see patients with keratoconus all the time, so even after treatment, you won’t be alone.
 We’ll continue to monitor your condition as time goes on.

 When Will There Be A Cure For Keratoconus?

 There’s simply no way to know.
 Doctors, researchers, hospitals, universities, and pharmaceutical companies are all working together to create new technologies and advanced solutions in the hopes of finding a cure.

 Keratoconus does not fade on its own.
 The shape of your cornea can’t permanently change, even with medications, special contact lenses, or surgery.
 Remember, we have various options for reshaping your cornea, but keratoconus is a chronic, lifelong disorder.